openshift-kni/eco-gotests/README.md

 * Generation Polarion XML reports

-We use polarion library for generating polarion compatible xml reports.
+We use reportxml library for generating compatible xml reports.
 The reporter is enabled by default and stores reports under REPORTS_DUMP_DIR directory.
-In oder to disable polarion reporter the following needs to be done:
+In oder to disable reporterxml the following needs to be done:
-> export ECO_POLARION_REPORT=false
+> export ECO_ENABLE_REPORT=false

 <!-- TODO Update this section with optional env vars for each test suite -->